Food, Water and Soap Distribution to families in Mathare

 June 2020 Update:

-Throughout June Richard and his outreach team have continued to support the families of Patmos School children by distributing food supplies safely from the school premises.
-This distribution takes place every Wednesday and to date as many as 105 families have benefitted from the bags of rice which the school has provided.
+Throughout June Richard and his outreach team have continued to support the families of Patmos School children and the neighbouring district by distributing food supplies safely from the school premises.
+There have been three separate distributions of food during this month and a total of 267 families have received parcels of food.
 The school has also continued to allow access to the school bore hole three times a week to the families.

 In June, with a kind donation of funds from a UK supporter, Richard was able to purchase 10 large sacks of sifted maize flour.
 Each sack contained 12 x 2 Kg bags of flour and these were distributed to 84 families alongside the bags of rice which the school is already providing to the families.